OmarMiniesy/Notes/Security/Web Application Security/Command Injection.md

 #### Detection

-Injecting these characters in places that accept user input and observing unexpected behaviour is a sign that this injection point might be vulnerable.
+Injecting these characters in places that accept user input and observing unexpected behavior is a sign that this injection point might be vulnerable.

 > Check whether the response is coming from the backend or the fronted.
 Do this using the networks tab.
 * If no request was sent after trying out a malicious payload, then this is front end validation, which can be easily bypassed using a proxy like [[Burp Suite]].